Danigy/bloonix-satellite-raspberrypi/README.md

 [...]
 ```

+**Flash minibian to the SD card**
 Go to [sourceforge.net/projects/minibian](https://sourceforge.net/projects/minibian/), download the latest minibian image and
 unpack the archive.
-Write the minibian image to the SD card:
+Write (or "flash") the minibian image to the SD card:
 ```bash
 # Replace with filename of latest image
 sudo dd if=2016-03-12-jessie-minibian.img | pv | dd of=/dev/mmcblk0